Kage-forge/KageMux/README.md

 * **The ShadowForge Engine:** Automatically scans and scores audio tracks, keeping the highest quality streams (Prioritizing FLAC/Opus > Dolby > AAC) while dropping inferior duplicates.
 * **Global Audio Routing Matrix:** Features a dedicated interface dropdown to define your preferred default audio language (Chinese, Korean, English, or Auto).
 The engine dynamically scans the metadata of every file in your batch queue, injecting the MKV Default flag into your target language or executing a seamless fallback to standard Japanese routing if the track is missing.
 * **Intelligent Telemetry Harvesting:** The engine actively intercepts embedded ISO 639-2 language tags and raw ripper track titles.
 It standardizes messy metadata into clean track designations (converting dialect tags like `zho` or `yue` into standard `chi`) while rigorously preserving unique original titles to prevent media player fallbacks.
 * **Omni-Linguist Subtitle Parser & SDH Priority:** Dynamically detects, preserves, and tags international subtitles (e.g., Japanese, Arabic, Spanish).
 The engine intelligently hunts for bracketed tags like `(Korean Names)` or `[Dubtitle]`, and actively preserves critical VOD source acronyms like `[CR]` and `[AMZN]` to create perfectly clean, serialized English metadata.
-The parser explicitly prioritizes SDH (Subtitles for the Deaf and Hard of Hearing) tracks, automatically assigning them the MKV `Default` and `Hearing Impaired` flags for maximum accessibility.
+The parser explicitly prioritizes SDH (Subtitles for the Deaf and Hard of Hearing) tracks for maximum accessibility.
+It also features a terminal fallback matrix that safely parses undefined (`und`) metadata to ensure disguised Signs and Songs tracks never hijack the default slot.
 * **Dual-Audio Routing:** Flawlessly configures Default and Forced flags for standard Dual-Audio (JP/EN) anime releases based on audio presence.
+* **Shroud Designation Engine:** An integrated, standardized batch renaming protocol.
+It automatically extracts episode integers from source files and synthesizes your inputted show titles, resolutions, and fansub groups into a strict, unified format (e.g., `(Hi10)_Title_-_01_(1080p)_(Group)_(CRC).mkv`).
 * **The Phantom Reconstruct:** A specialized fallback pipeline that completely disassembles broken MKV files into raw streams via FFmpeg and reconstructs them into pristine containers.
 This is crucial for fixing "ADTS Header" errors or severe desync issues in catastrophic rips.
 * **TimeWeaver:** A dedicated dual-directory synchronization module.
 It automatically extracts native Variable Frame Rate (VFR) timecodes from a source folder and injects them seamlessly into your re-encoded outputs, perfectly restoring corrupted frame rates without manual terminal commands.
-* **Live Telemetry:** Features a sleek, Material-inspired GUI with live terminal outputs, dynamic hardware-accelerated spinners, native Windows taskbar branding, and precise batch progress tracking.
+* **PyQt6 Architecture & Live Telemetry:** Rebuilt entirely on a robust PyQt6 framework featuring dynamic QSS rendering (choose between *ShadowForge Dark* or *Obsidian Ronin* themes).
+It provides live terminal outputs, thread-safe execution, exact batch progress tracking, and **Void-State Diagnostics** to expose raw Python stack traces during fatal memory faults.
 The engine concludes every batch run with a highly detailed, lore-accurate summary (**THE SHADOWFORGED REPORT**, **THE PHANTOM-RECONSTRUCTED REPORT**, or **THE TIMEWEAVER REPORT**) detailing exact track retention data.

----
+***

 ## 🧩 The Dependency Matrix